aryanvx/portfolio/README.md

 ### Typography System
 - Primary font: Inter (sans-serif) for body text and UI elements
 - Secondary font: Lora (serif) for headings and emphasis
-- Font weights range from 300 to 700 for visual hierarchy
+- Font weights range from 300 to 700 for the visual hierarchy

 ### Layout Structure
 - Container-based layout with max-width of 1200px